uw-dims/dims-devguide/docs/source/sourcemanagement.rst

-As discussed in the introduction to this section, DIMS software will be hosted on both a local server ``git.prisem.washington.edu`` and from `UW-DIMS at GitHub`_.
+As discussed in the introduction to this section, DIMS software will be hosted on both a local server ``git.prisem.washington.edu`` and from `github.com/uw-dims`_.
 This section covers creation of new repositories on both systems.

 .. _creatingreposongithub: